lucaluc5000/lucaluc5000.github.io/README.md

 # lucaluc5000.github.io
-GitHub IO Page - Made for HTML learning
+This is a GitHub IO page make for learning some HTML.
+Do I have any idea of what I'm doing?
+No.
+Wil I learn?
+Probably
+Will I ask ChatGPT for answers?
+Absolutely